enrico-dev/enrico/doc/source/methodology.rst

 .. [#f1] The nodes are inferred by the ``MPI_COMM_SPLIT_TYPE`` option in the `MPI_Comm_split_type <https://www.open-mpi.org/doc/v3.0/man3/MPI_Comm_split_type.3 .php>`_ function.
 Typically, this splits a communicator based on physical nodes, but the exact results may vary by MPI implementation.

-.. [#f2] Though Figure :numref:`data_exchange_01` shows a Gatherv operation for each OpenMC rank, the current version of ENRICO will call a single Gatherv on one OpenMC rank and then a single broadcast to the other MPI ranks.
+.. [#f2] Though :numref:`data_exchange_01` shows a Gatherv operation for each OpenMC rank, the current version of ENRICO will call a single Gatherv on one OpenMC rank and then a single broadcast to the other MPI ranks.

 .. rubric:: References